-People have their own preferences on how they like, or would like their areolas to look; interestingly, research shows that most people prefer the appearance of a smaller areola.2 If you do, too, areola reduction surgery can give you the look you want.
+People have preferences on how they like, or would like, their areolas to look.
+Interestingly, research shows that most people prefer the appearance of a smaller areola.2 If you do, too, areola reduction surgery can give you the look you want.

 Continue reading to learn more about areola reduction surgery, what to expect during and after and how much the procedure costs.